 The Importance of Temperature in Lifespan

 Believe it or not, temperature has a major impact on stick insect growth.
-As with with other types of insect, an increase in the temperature of the enclosure will decrease the development time of a stick insect at every stage, according to an essay on the influence of temperature on insect development.
+As with with other types of insect, an increase in the temperature of the enclosure will decrease the development time of a stick insect at every stage.

 Basically, increasing the temperature of the enclosure will see your stick insects grow into adults in a shorter space of time.
 The downside, though, is that this also reduces the lifespan of the insect.